 Full sunlight, moderate watering, and the right soil is the key to its growth.
 Must check out our article on how to grow a mulberry tree in a container to learn everything in detail.

 Blackcurrants are also among the best berries to grow in containers.
 Their sweet flavor and richness in Vitamin C make them quite invaluable.
 For this, you’ll need a large container.
 Just like mulberries, it can do well in a wide variety of soils — but preferably good drainage with some moisture-retaining ability and rich in organic matter.
 Remember to place the container in an area with plenty of sunlight.

 You should also note that frost drastically reduces the plant’s yields.
 Therefore, make sure you set a few protective measures in case you’re not in a frost-free region.

 USDA ZONES– 3-8

-Growing Gooseberries in containers is similar to currants; you’ll need a medium-sized pot, at least 15 inches deep but a little wider as gooseberry bushes are shallow rooted, tend to sprawl than growing upright.
-It never grows above 5 feet tall.
-While you can choose from American or European gooseberries to grow.
-The earlier one is suitable for containers as it has more compact growth, productive and tolerates more sun.
-However, its fruits are smaller and a little inferior in taste than the European gooseberries.
+Growing Gooseberries in containers is similar to currants; you’ll need a medium-sized pot, at least 15 inches deep but a little wider as gooseberry bushes are shallow-rooted, tend to sprawl than growing upright.
+They never grow above 5 feet tall, which is good for container gardeners.